 Sufficient nutrients are also necessary to produce other stress-reducing hormones in the body.
 These nutrients include vitamins, minerals, and essential fatty acids (especially omega 3), but more important in this regard is consuming adequate protein and good oils in the diet.
 It is important to avoid damaged oils like hydrogenated oils (in margarine and many processed foods) and trans fats (fried foods).
 Following this type of diet and avoiding too many starches and sugars provides excellent mental focus and balance.

 Minerals are known as a calming supplement, particularly calcium and magnesium.
-It is best to use a multivtiamin in the General Maintenance Regimen that has a good amount of minerals for daytime use, such as Vitacost Synergy Energy, but most people use major minerals at night.
+It is best to use a multivtiamin in the General Maintenance Regimen that has a good amount of minerals for daytime use, but most people use major minerals at night.
 This is when they are best absorbed plus since they cause relaxation (plus stimulate elimination by morning), many prefer to use them in the evening.
 One of the best multiminerals is Now Full Spectrum Mineral Caps.
 On the other hand, multivitamins should not be used at night since the B vitamins they contain, particularly B12, can cause wakefulness.
 Despite this occurring for most people, those who are deficient in B vitamins who take a multivitamin or other good source can get immediately relaxed (and in many cases sleepy) by using B vitamins at first since production of the above mentioned brain chemicals commences.